DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/zoomAndPan/zoomAndPan.md

     </tr>
 </table>

-You can use the [allowTouchGestures](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/zoomAndPan/allowTouchGestures.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/zoomAndPan/#allowTouchGestures') or [allowMouseWheel](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/zoomAndPan/allowMouseWheel.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/zoomAndPan/#allowMouseWheel') option to disable touch or mouse support.
+You can use the [allowTouchGestures](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/zoomAndPan/allowTouchGestures.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/zoomAndPan/#allowTouchGestures') or [allowMouseWheel](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/zoomAndPan/allowMouseWheel.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/zoomAndPan/#allowMouseWheel') property to disable touch or mouse support.

 Users can also use the mouse to zoom the chart by selecting an area with the drag gesture.
-Refer the [dragToZoom](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/zoomAndPan/dragToZoom.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/zoomAndPan/#dragToZoom') option for more information.
+Refer the [dragToZoom](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/zoomAndPan/dragToZoom.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/zoomAndPan/#dragToZoom') property for more information.

 Zooming and panning are related to the visual/whole range concept.
 Refer to the [Visual and Whole Ranges](/concepts/05%20Widgets/Chart/20%20Axes/03%20Visual%20and%20Whole%20Ranges.md '/Documentation/Guide/Widgets/Chart/Axes/Visual_and_Whole_Ranges/') article for more information.